MA Library and Archive Studies / Course details

 The MA in Library and Archive Studies is taught in collaboration with The University of Manchester Library.
 This is major multi-site research library with National Research Library status.
 It includes the stunning John Rylands Research Institute and Library with its world-leading collections of archives and rare books and cutting-edge digital practices.
 The Rylands Library has close links to research and teaching through the John Rylands Research Institute and Library and the School of Arts, Languages and Cultures.

-These relationships give students on the MA in Library and Archive Studies the opportunity to engage with a wealth of academic specialisms closely linked to Library and Archive Studies, in addition to benefitting from broad-ranging core courses centred on working with special collections.
+These relationships give students on the MA in Library and Archive Studies the opportunity to engage with a wealth of academic specialisms closely linked to Library and Archive Studies, in addition to benefitting from broad-ranging core modules centred on the fundamentals of librarianship, archival practice, and records and information management.

-Additionally, students are offered a choice of optional courses in a variety of specialist topics linked to collections management, rare books curation, information governance and compliance, exhibitions and public engagement, law librarianship, digital practices, and archives management.
+Additionally, students are offered a choice of optional courses in a variety of specialist topics linked to rare books curation, information governance and compliance, exhibitions and public engagement, digital practices, and community engagement.
 Students are also given the option to take modules from and gain experience with a variety of research specialisms within the School of Arts, Languages and Cultures in art gallery and museum studies, arts management and policy, creative and cultural industries, digital media and culture, and heritage studies.

 Aims